RobbyThomas2525/MyFedorainstall/README.md

 Mangohud use releases on github and use "./mangohud-setup.sh install" command in terminal

-Goverlay use appimage or apparently sudo dnf install goverlay -y will work
+Goverlay use appimage or apparently sudo dnf install goverlay -y will work or use the appimage on their github

 Step 5 is the other stuff